NCH-BPC-Informatics/App_ImgSrvToggle/README.md

 IS OFF removes locks on image files to allow VM team rename files, move files into their preferred organizational hierarchy

-CMD: 'powershell' to start interpreter.
+CMD: 'powershell' to start interpreter

-CMD: 'exit' to return.
+CMD: 'exit' to return

 Navigate to folder containing script

 To execute as Powershell script, change extension to "ps1" .\ImgSrvRemoteControl.ps1